lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

 **Congratulations!
 You just completed Lab 3 and have continued your introductory knowledge to Advanced WAF with Threat Campaign Signatures.
 These powerful and highly-accurate signatures are a great first step into enforcing blocking as they produce virtually no false positives.**

+**This completes Class 1**

+**Congratulations!
+You have just completed Lab 2 by implementing a signature based bot profile.
+Implementing bot signatures is the bare minimum for bot mitigation and not a comprehensive security strategy.
+This is a excellent step in getting started with WAF and will provide actionable information on automated traffic.
+You can use this information to take next steps such as implementing challenges and blocking mode.
+At a very minimum, share this information with your Application teams.
+Automated traffic can negatively affect the bottom line especially in cloud environments where it’s pay to play.
+See our 241 class on Elevated WAF Security for more info on advanced bot mitigation techniques.**

 # Class 2